-Celebrating the best uses of the Primary PE and Sport Premium across Birmingham
+Celebrating the effective utilisation of the Primary PE and Sport Premium across Birmingham

 These awards recognise schools that have innovated and endeavoured to provide improved outcomes for pupils using the Primary PE and Sport Premium grant.

 All primary schools in Birmingham receiving the grant can be nominated for one of three awards: